sensoyyasin/bloodpressurecheck/README.md

 List of activities carried out within the scope of the project:

 1 - Firstly, we prepared the dataset for Exploratory Data Analysis (EDA).

 2 - We conducted Exploratory Data Analysis (EDA).

 3 - Within the scope of univariate analysis, we analyzed numerical and categorical variables using Distplot and Circular Charts.

 4 - Within the scope of bivariate analysis, we analyzed variables using FacetGrid, Countplot, Pairplot, Swarmplot, Boxplot, and Heatmap.

 5 - We prepared the dataset for modeling.
 In this context, we dealt with missing and outlier values.

 6 - We used four different algorithms in the modeling stage.

-7 - We achieved 87% accuracy and 88% AUC with the Logistic Regression model.
+7 - We achieved <b>87% accuracy and 88% AUC with the Logistic Regression model</b>.

-8 - We achieved 83% accuracy and 85% AUC with the Decision Tree Model.
+8 - We achieved <b>83% accuracy and 85% AUC with the Decision Tree Model</b>.

-9 - We achieved 83% accuracy and 89% AUC with the Support Vector Classifier Model.
+9 - We achieved <b>83% accuracy and 89% AUC with the Support Vector Classifier Model</b>.

 10 - And we achieved <b>90.3% accuracy and 93% AUC with the Random Forest Classifier Model </b>.

-11 - Considering all these model outputs, we preferred the model created with the Random Forest Algorithm, which provided the best results.
+11 - Considering all these model outputs, <b>we preferred the model created with the Random Forest Algorithm, which provided the best results</b>.